Jake Dengler

-Jake Dengler (born October 14, 1999) is an American soccer player who plays as a defender for South Georgia Tormenta in the USL League One.
+Jake Dengler (born October 14, 1999) is an American soccer player who plays as a defender for FC Naples in USL League One and for the Harrisburg Heat in the Major Arena Soccer League.

 Career

 Youth, College & Amateur

 Dengler attended The John Carroll School, and played club soccer for both Pipeline Soccer Club and later for Baltimore Armour, winning the USYSA State Cup, Regional and National Champion with Pipeline in 2016.
 He was named to the 2016-17 USSDA Best XI and captained Armour to their first playoff appearance, scoring six goals in 26 games.